 Research misconduct constitutes unacceptable personal conduct with respect to scholarship and research.
 Disdain for misconduct in any aspect of research or scholarly endeavor must be upheld, as misconduct in any form is destructive of the standards the university attempts to instill in its students, the public perception of academia and academic disciplines, and the financial support of the government and other sponsors for scholarship and research.

 Thorough training on the responsible conduct of research (RCR) is critical for all researchers.
 There are times when the right choice is very clear, but there are also times when the best ethical decision is difficult to identify.
 In recognition of this, UNCW has subscribed to and encourages all researchers to complete RCR training through the University of Miami's CITI program.
-Additionally, UNCW has adopted a detailed RCR training plan for any student (graduate, undergraduate or post-doc) supported by NSF funding.
+Instructions on how to register for RCR training can be found to the right on this page.
+Additionally, UNCW has adopted a detailed RCR training plan for any student (graduate, undergraduate or post-doc) supported by NSF or NIH funding.

 PIs who hire students with NSF or NIH funds should contact Leanne Prete, research compliance manager, at 2-7774 or firstname.lastname@example.org, and provide her with names of students subject to these requirements so that she can ensure training requirements are met.